Almond Flour Cheese Crackers

-These Low-Carb and Gluten-Free Cheese Crackers with Almond Flour are amazing, and this is a perfect cracker to make for a party appetizer!
-Use Appetizers to find more recipes like this one.
+These Almond Flour Cheese Crackers are amazing, and this is a perfect cracker to make for a holiday treat, although they’re delicious any time of year!

-How to Make Low-Carb and Gluten-Free Cheese Crackers with Almond Flour:
+How to Make Almond Flour Cheese Crackers :

-- It’s important to use freshly grated cheese for this recipe (not cheese in a package that comes already grated.)
-The already grated cheese has something added to prevent clumping, and for this recipe, you want the ingredients to clump!
+- Another reminder that it’s important to use freshly grated cheese for this recipe (not cheese in a package that comes already grated.)
 I used extra sharp cheddar for the crackers in these photos.

-- Elana recommends Almond Flour (affiliate link) for this recipe, and it’s fairly available; even Costco has it.
+- You need Almond Flour (affiliate link), and it’s fairly available; even Costco has it now.

 - For this recipe, start by mixing almond flour, salt, baking soda and cheese.